ldegreef/ewhitmire.github.io/_projects/logisketch.md

 - June Woo Suk
 - Christine Alvarado
 blurb: |-
    I helped developed software for tablet PCs to recognize and simulate hand-drawn logic circuits as part of a siz-person team.
 I specifically focused on methods to refine sketch recognition and refactoring code.
 I helped the team with user interface design and circuit simulation.
 The software was then rolled out and used in Harvey Mudd College’s introductory computer science course.
-Our work was further built on by students the next summer, which they published as a chapter in The Impact of Pen and Touch Technology on Education.
 caption: ''
 date: '2010-08-20'
 image: '/img/pubs/LogiSketch_image.png'